In 1962 John W Allmand founded the JOHN ALLMAND BOATS CORP.

 Brownie could have not sold his molds for the 19 to a better builder.
 If you have read the NOVA MARINE CORP. page you know where his other molds went and in my humble opinion ALLMAND construction was better then WellCraft.
 Trust me I am not knocking WellCraft at all.
 I have always had a soft spot for the WellCraft Nova long before I knew how they came about.
 I flipped out when I found out the connection between the two boats.

 As for how many SUPER NOVA's were made?
 I don't know.
 My hull number is 1941.
 The 19 is for the length and we figure the 41 is the number of hulls made up to that boat by ALLMAND.
 Remember NOVA MARINE made 32 and ALLMAND may have added another 41 that we know of.
 There could be another SUPER NOVA 19 out there with a higher hull number but so far there is less then 75 made overall.
-So I know it is a long shot but if you have one please contact me at the top of the page.
+So I know it is a long shot but if you have one please contact me from the link provided.

 Still built as good as they were in 1964.